Choosing and Caring for Hiking Boots

 Sandals - durable, all-purpose sports sandals are designed for walking and water wear with athletically-inspired outsoles for traction on a variety of surfaces.
 Lightweight sandals offer stability and comfort for everything from day walks to days at the beach.

 Approach Shoes - are used to approach various outdoor activities such as rock climbing or paddling.
-They are great for scrambling, fast hiking, or technical terrain.
-The emphasis is on lightness and sensitivity, with a function-specific sole which maintains traction on steep gradients.
-Generally an approach sho won't be lined or insulated so isn't suited to long hikes.
+They are great for easy scrambling, fast hiking, or trail running.
+The emphasis is on lightness and sensitivity, with a function-specific sole.

 Mountaineering - boots are designed for mountaineering, glacier travel, or aggressive backcountry travel.
 These boots are stiff and very durable.
 Mountaineering boots are compatible with step-in crampons for more technical walking/climbing.